R-M-Patel/PythonOER/README.md

 # PythonOER
-An open resource for python information
+An open resource for python information.
+This was developed and curated as a resource related to healthcare, data science, and python.
+Scope creep abounds.
+Suggestions welcome.

+Thanks for visiting.

 #### Table of Contents
 |Section|Description|